 - 1. Simulation of datasets.
 First, Monolix simulates datasets using the population model, which contains the structural and statistical models and the estimated population parameters. - 2.
 Survival function estimators.
-Then, for each simulated dataset, it estimates the survival function with either the Kaplan-Meier estimator for exactly observed events or the Turnbull estimator for interval censored events.
+Then, for the original dataset and each simulated dataset, it estimates the survival function with either the Kaplan-Meier estimator for exactly observed events or the Turnbull estimator for interval censored events. - 3.

-• 3.
 Prediction interval.
-Finally, Monolix calculates lower and upper percentiles of the survival function estimates, which give
+Finally, Monolix calculates lower and upper percentiles of the simulated survival function estimates, which give a prediction interval.